 Need to have a CT scan in Perth?
 Contact the team at Imaging Central to book in your CT scan appointment or book online.

-We’re conveniently located in Claremont and Morley and our CT scans are performed using 128 to 256 slice CT scanners, capable of up to 60%-80% radiation dose reduction.
+We’re conveniently located in Claremont and our CT scans are performed using 128 slice CT scanner, capable of up to 60%-80% radiation dose reduction.

 What is a CT scan?